flhofer/dell_TB16_firmware/README.md

 SuperSpeed USB is ideal for devices such as monitors, USB hubs, and USB NAS.
 No major issues observed.

 ### 8. Thunderbolt 3 (USB Type-C)
-Limited (intended; reduced lanes by upstream) Thunderbolt is available for, e.g., Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
+Limited (intended) Thunderbolt is available for, e.g., [Daisy-Chaining ThunderBolt](https://media.owcnow.com/image/upload/v1663360253/thunderbolt-daisy-chain-inforgraphic.pdf), Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
 In certain configurations, monitors may support 5120 x 2880 @ 60 Hz on a single display.
 Tested DP with a USB-enabled QHD display.
 Thunderbolt DP functionality not tested.

 You can create an IP-over-Thunderbolt tunnel, enabling multiple Gbit/s transfers over the virtual Ethernet adapters, which is ideal for some compute-backend connections.
 To do so, however, you need a certified Thunderbolt cable.
 If longer than 0.5/1 m (3ft), it has to be active (powered circuitry in the connector) and can thus become relatively expensive, e.g., 100 EUR for 1.8m (6ft).